Henry Breault: Biography

 Henry Breault was born in Putnam, Connecticut, on 14 October 1900.
-During World War I he enlisted in the British Royal Navy at sixteen years of age and, after serving under the White Ensign for four years, joined the U.S. Navy.
+During World War I he enlisted in the British Royal Navy at sixteen years of age and, after serving under the White Ensign for four years, joined the U.S. Navy in 1920.

-On 28 October 1923, Torpedoman Second Class Breault was a member of the crew of USS O-5 (SS-66) when that submarine was sunk in a collision in the Panama Canal.
-Though he could have escaped, Breault chose to assist a shipmate and remained inside the sunken submarine until both were rescued more than a day later.
-For his "heroism and devotion to duty" on this occasion, Henry Breault was awarded the Medal of Honor.
-He received his Medal of Honor from President Calvin Coolidge, in ceremonies at the White House, Washington, D.C., on 8 March 1924.
+On 28 October 1923, Torpedoman Second Class Breault was a member of the crew of USS O-5 (SS-66) when that submarine was involved in a collision near the Panama Canal.
+Though he could have escaped, Breault chose to assist a shipmate and both became trapped inside the submarine when it sunk.
+The submarine was raised, and both were rescued, more than a day later.
+For his "heroism and devotion to duty" on this occasion, Breault was awarded the Medal of Honor, which he received from President Calvin Coolidge in ceremonies at the White House in Washington, D.C., on 8 March 1924.
+Breault was the first submariner to receive the Medal of Honor and remains the only enlisted man to receive the Medal of Honor for heroism while serving as a submariner.

-Following twenty years of U.S. Navy service, Henry Breault became ill with a heart condition.
-He died at the Naval Hospital at Newport, Rhode Island, on 5 December 1941, two days before the attack on Pearl Harbor brought on U.S. entry into World War II.
+Following 20 years of U.S. Navy service, Henry Breault became ill with a heart condition.
+He died at the Naval Hospital at Newport, Rhode Island, on 5 December 1941 at age 41.
 He was buried in Saint Mary Cemetery in Putnam, Connecticut.

-Petty Officer Breault was the first submariner to receive the Medal of Honor and the only enlisted man to receive the Medal of Honor for heroism while serving as a submariner.
-Seven submarine commanders received the Medal of Honor during World War II.
-Master Chief Petty Officer William R. Charette received the Medal of Honor for heroism while a Navy corpsman during the Korean War and later joined the submarine service.